dantleech/blog/content/posts/2024-02-18-php-problems.md

 serialization libraries such as [JMS Serializer](https://github.com/schmittjoh/serializer) and later the [Symfony Serializer](https://symfony.com/doc/current/components/serializer.html).
-This is a _huge_ improvement, but both libraries are complex and offer a range of footguns which can **degrade the quality of your life**.
+This is a _huge_ improvement, but both libraries are complex.

 Maybe I was **burned** by **JMS serializer** earlier in my career, and I still have **nightmares** about debugging the `Serializer` stack in **API Platform**.